Dr Hannah Fairbrother

 - Research interests

-My principal research focus is on socioeconomic inequalities in health, particularly as they relate to children, young people and families.
-This is a longstanding interest and stems from my upbringing in Sheffield, a city of contrasts in health and wealth, visiting family in Anfield, Liverpool and through voluntary work in Cambridge with young mothers and with children in a disadvantaged area of Paris.
+My research focuses on socioeconomic inequalities in health and well-being, particularly as they relate to children, young people and families.
+This is a longstanding interest and stems from my upbringing in Sheffield, a city of contrasts in health and wealth, visiting family in Liverpool and through voluntary work in Cambridge with young mothers and with children in an underserved area of Paris.

 I am particularly interested in:

-- Work to understand and address the underlying causes of inequalities in health
+- Work to understand and address the environmental, social and political influences on health.

-- Public perspectives, particularly children and young people’s perspectives, on and understandings of inequalities in health and their relationship with broader societal inequalities
+- Public perspectives, particularly children's and young people’s perspectives, on and understandings of health inequalities and their relationship with broader societal inequalities

 I mobilise a variety of different methods to explore these key interests, including critical policy analysis, systematic and narrative literature review, participatory interviews, creative workshops, observation and systems mapping.